-This question can be written as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "I have not even told my father or mother.
 I will not tell you." or "you should not demand that I tell you, since I have not even told my parents, and they are closer to me than you are."
 (See: Rhetorical Question and Assumed Knowledge and Implicit Information)